Mereimann/BotsMastersThesis/README.md

 # BotsMastersThesis
-The bots used for my masters thesis
+The bots used for my master's thesis